anil-kk/mobile-flashcards/README.md

 # mobile-flashcards
 A cross-platform mobile application for Android and IOS in React Native, a project work for the Udacity Nano Degree

+This application functionality is tested in Android and IOS

 ## Run